-- Step 1 Select Web Security Manager > Access Policies. - Step 2 Click the link in the Anti-Malware and Reputation column for a policy in the table. - Step 3 In the Advanced Malware Protection Settings section, select Enable File Reputation Filtering and File Analysis.
+Step 1 Select Web Security Manager > Access Policies.
+Step 2 Click the link in the Anti-Malware and Reputation column for a policy in the table.
+Step 3 In the Advanced Malware Protection Settings section, select Enable File Reputation Filtering and File Analysis.
 If File Analysis is not enabled globally, only File Reputation Filtering is offered.
 Step 4 Select an action for Known Malicious and High-Risk Files: Monitor or Block.
 The default is Monitor.
+Step 5 Submit and commit your changes.